lmartorella/pic-modbus/samples/README.md

 ### Output sink

 The output sink let the pin values to be changed.
-High-impedence level is not supported.
+High-impedance level is not supported.

 This sink doesn't use non-volatile memory: in case of reset, the pin state will reset, and should be reconfigured by the server.